 How to Book the Torchlight Hike to the Ravenna Gorge

 You can book the torchlight hike when purchasing your Ravenna Gorge Christmas Market ticket through the Hoch Schwarzwald official website.
+Tickets usually appear on their website in MID OCTOBER.
+It’s become a royal clusterfu**k to get them every year so be prepared to be on it!

 • Dates: Fridays, Saturdays, and Sundays during the Advent Season